aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PCL on Android via Java" h2="Convert XPS to PCL in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to PCL conversion is a useful feature for mobile apps.
+PCL is a printer control language that is used to control the printing of documents on a wide variety of printers.
+It is a compact and efficient format that is used to store documents and images.
+XPS is an XML-based document format that is used to store documents and images.
+It is a popular format for storing documents and images, but it is not compatible with many printers.
+Therefore, it is necessary to convert XPS to PCL in order to print documents and images on a wide variety of printers.

+<h2>How Aspose.Total Helps for XPS to PCL Conversion</h2>
-You can integrate XPS to PCL conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PCL.
+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate XPS to PCL conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert XPS files to DOC format.
+Aspose.Words for Android Java can be used to render DOC to PCL format.
+This makes it easy to integrate XPS to PCL conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}